-Penn Medicine is a participant in the Phase I safety and immunogenicity clinical trial of INO-4800, a DNA vaccine designed to prevent COVID-19 infection.
+Penn Medicine is participating in the safety and immunogenicity clinical trial for INO-4800, an investigational DNA vaccine developed by the biotechnology company INOVIO (Plymouth Meeting, PA) to prevent COVID-19 infection.

 How Does the INO-4800 COVID-19 Vaccine Work?

 According to vaccine developer Inovio (Plymouth Meeting, PA), INO-4800 is a DNA vaccine candidate matched to the novel coronavirus SARS-CoV-2, the cause of COVID-19 disease in humans.
 DNA vaccines are composed of optimized DNA plasmids, small units of double-stranded DNA synthesized or reorganized by computer sequencing technology designed to produce a specific immune response in the body.

 INO-4800 is administered intradermally with a proprietary device, CELLECTRA 3PSP, designed by INOVIO to deliver optimized DNA into cells in the hope that these cells will be translated into proteins that generate a robust targeted T cell and antibody response to SARS-CoV-2.
 INOVIO claims that administration with the CELLECTRA device ensures that the DNA medicine is efficiently delivered directly into the body's cells, where it can go to work to drive an immune response.

 INO-4800 Phase I: COVID-19 Vaccine Study Design

 Each participant in the Phase I trial will receive two doses of INO-4800 four weeks apart.
 The initial immune responses and safety data from the study are expected by late summer.
 Preclinical data, which have been shared with global regulatory authorities and were submitted as part of the FDA submission, showed promising immune response results across multiple animal models.